Running and promoting a club

 - Find out about protecting your volunteers.

-- Read about what insurance you should consider for your club as part of your club’s risk management.
+- Read about insurance for clubs as part of your club’s risk management.

-- Get advice from the state sport or recreation organisation for your activity about insurance and other legal obligations.
+- Get advice from the relevant state sport or recreation organisation about insurance and other legal obligations.

 Starting a club?